10709 Grand River Avenue,

 1 person favorited this theater

-The Beverly opened in 1937, for Mamie Kogan and Robert Silberstein.
-It was designed in Streamline Moderne style by Charles N. Agree and could originally seat about 1475.
-The Beverly was erected in less than four months, and cost close to a quarter million dollars to build.
+The Beverly Theatre opened August 27, 1937, for Mamie Kogan and Robert Silberstein.
+It was designed in Streamline Moderne style by Charles N. Agree and could originally seat about 1,475.
+The Beverly Theatre was erected in less than four months, and cost close to a quarter million dollars to build.
 It later was operated by the Wisper & Westman circuit.

 The theater was closed in 1964 and sat vacant until 1981 when it was became home to a church.
 The church occasionally hosts live stage events and concerts.